elee05/StockPairAnalysis/replit.md

 ## Overview

-This is a Streamlit-based statistical arbitrage application that uses Principal Component Analysis (PCA) and clustering techniques to identify cointegrated stock pairs and test long-short trading strategies on S&P 500 stocks.
+This is a fully functional Streamlit-based statistical arbitrage application that uses Principal Component Analysis (PCA) and clustering techniques to identify cointegrated stock pairs and test long-short trading strategies on S&P 500 stocks.
 The application provides an interactive web interface for financial analysis and backtesting of statistical arbitrage strategies.

+**Current Status**: Production-ready application with complete workflow from data ingestion to strategy backtesting.

 ## System Architecture